jonnor/datascience-master/tip260/README.md

 They are used across industries for applications such as Asset tracking, predictive maintenance, process and environmental monitoring.

-Wireless Sensor Networks are based on wireless radio communication and frequently use battery power or energy harvesting to be independent from a electricity grid.
+Wireless Sensor Networks (WSN) are based on wireless radio communication and frequently use battery power or energy harvesting to be independent from a electricity grid.
 This independence lowers cost, simplifies installation of fixed location sensors, and opens up new possibilities using portable sensors.